gupta-anmol99/RoboVerse/README.md

 - Verify success conditions with multiple trajectories.
 Some trajectores fall short of the typical success threshold.
 - Verify all 10 tasks.

+## Updates
+- For relative position based task, for eg. stack cubes, we need to use a detector which can be found in `/metasim/cfg/checkers/detectors.py`.